alfredo1995/alfredo1995/README.md

     I am a Programmer with experience in developing games for mobile devices

+    I am a programmer with solid knowledge in object-oriented programming languages and algorithms

+    My experience includes developing games for mobile devices through the Unity Engine.

     Familiarity with REST API development in C#, through the .NET framework with technology (ASP.NET Core).